-This weekend workshop is tailor made for beginners who wish to take control of their DLSR cameras.
-Come and spend time in the gardens at West Dean where you'll gain confidence to move off auto and switch between the different modes: program, aperture, and shutter priority - and manual if there's time.
-You will learn about ISO, master how to use exposure compensation and work on honing your compositional skills.
+I have been asked my popular demand to rerun this successful weekend workshops for beginners who wish to master their DSLR cameras.
+Students will gain confidence to move off auto and switch between the different modes: program, aperture and shutter priority.
+If there is time, we will also take pictures using manual mode.
+You will learn about ISO, master how to use exposure compensation and work on honing your composition skills.

 Come and be inspired by the early spring flowers at West Dean with its sprinkling of narcissus, hellebores and early blossom.
 March is an ideal time to hone your garden photography skills before the spring really gets started.
 The main focus of this course is to learn and practice the art of frame ground hugging flowers whether close-up or landscape.
 To become aware of how different weather conditions influence and enhance an image by adding depth and atmosphere.
 This is an ideal opportunity to build on your photographic skills.

 I am happy to arrange private tutorials tailored to your individual needs, whether you want to get to grips with your camera, need some further technical help on focus, exposure and composition or would like guidance on how to use your photographs to showcase your business.
 We can also go through practical aspects such as downloading and storing.
 We can discuss your requirements beforehand so you can get the very best from this one-to-one experience.
 On the day, we shall spend a few minutes talking through the basics and then will go out ‘into the field’ and take pictures.
 There will be plenty of time afterwards to go through your images.
 Private tutorial subjects include: table top/still life photography; gardens/plants.
 Cost: £45.00 per hour (If you bring a friend or partner there will be £5.00 (12.5% ) discount per person).